 Eat Healthy on a Budget: Saving on Drinks

 Skipping bottled beverages — besides being an eco-friendly move — will save you big on groceries.
 I highly recommend a top-notch water filter.
 The friendly and knowledgeable folk at Pure Living Space can help you find the best filter for your situation.
 (Use the code ‘Savvy’ to get 10% off your order.)

 Not into plain water?
 Turn it into soda with one of these terrific home soda makers.
 Seltzer with fruit or a splash of juice is a delicious way to stay hydrated.

 You can also brew your own herbal teas.
-I grow a lot of my own, but here are sources for dried herbs, which are still a great bargain, far less expensive than tea bags.
+I grow a lot of my own, but bulk dried herbs are a great bargain, far less expensive than tea bags.
 A pound will last you a very long time!
-Here are some of the things I’ve been ordering from Amazon to liven up my hydration and get some additional vitamins and minerals:
+Here are some of the things I order from Amazon to liven up my hydration and get some additional vitamins and minerals:

 Eat Healthy on a Budget — Some non-food tools to support your affordable eating strategies: